D-DOT ROUTES & NUMBERS (1975 & TODAY)

 example, the ambiguous

-Grand Belt line became better identified as #20 GRAND BLVD.-McGRAW, while those routes
+Grand Belt line became identified as #20 GRAND BLVD.-McGRAW, while those routes like

-Hamilton (which operated along two major streets) became #23 HAMILTON-W. 7 MILE.
-However, that practice
+(which operated along two major streets) became #23 HAMILTON-W. 7 MILE.
+However, that practice was

 MCI Classics.